guettli/programming-guidelines/README.rst

 I do not use RPM/DPKG to configure a system.

-Do you know why this is called "`file.absent <https://docs.saltstack.com/en/latest/ref/states/all/salt.states.file.html#salt.states.file.absent>`_" and not "file.remove"?
+Do you know why modern configuration management tools like Ansible use the term "`file.absent <https://docs.ansible.com/ansible/latest/modules/file_module.html>`_" and not "file.remove"?

 `Google search for "Declarative vs Imperative" <https://www.google.com/search?q=Declarative+vs+Imperative>`_